linhtpham09/CPSC483_finalproject/README.md

  - **user-item interaction graph** : bipartite graph where users and items are connected based on interactions (e.g. clicks, purchases)
  - **knowledge graph**: Entities and relations between items(eg. an item could be a movie, which has directors, genres, etc)

+The KGAT paper preprocesses their datasets using [KB4Rec](https://direct.mit.edu/dint/article/1/2/121/27497/KB4Rec-A-Data-Set-for-Linking-Knowledge-Bases-with).
+They do this process in order to populate their dataset with more knowledge of the products.
+This allows them to create more relationships between users and items.
+We both cannot do and do not need to do this process.
+This is because the datasets the paper uses links to real world names (i.e. "Titanic" is a real movie and more information can be found on it).
+However, the Taobao dataset only has id numbers, so we could not do this process in the same way.

+The Taobao dataset does give us a comprehensive look into the users, items, and respective entities.

 $\square$ copy code for Amazon-Book preprocessing

+Notes:
+- train.txt and test.txt represent user-item interaction data
+- kg_final.txt is knowledge graph data (head, relation, tail)
+- item

 $\square$ do same for Taobao preprocessing